bl4drnnr/cryptodistrict-front/README.md

 ### Project preview

 Below will be presented a couple of view of the project.

-First of all, it's important to mention that web application has been created 2 color schemes - dark and light.
+Details about themes and languages implementation will be described in next topics.

 | ![1](media/1.png) |
 |:--:|